 Myopia management is a long term treatment plan for children and teenagers to manage and slow the growth of myopia to reduce the risk of such conditions later in life.

-1. Spend more time outdoors, minimum 2 hours a day.
+Spend more time outdoors, a minimum of 2 hours per day.

-2. Take breaks from long intensive screen time or near-work.
+Take regular breaks from long intensive screen time or near work like reading.3

-3. Take note of ergonomics, such as proper lighting, posture, keeping the recommended working distance are very important to keep your eyes healthy while doing the near-work.
+Take note of ergonomics, such as suitable lighting, posture and keeping the recommended working distance which are all very important to keep eyes healthy while doing near work.